18 email marketing performance metrics for improved campaign tracking

 Choose the right email marketing KPIs

 There are so many email marketing metrics to consider, but there is no need to take on everything at once!
-Some email KPIs will be more relevant to you than others, but monitoring those mentioned in this article will allow you to improve your campaigns and keep a watchful eye out for unusual activity.
+Some email KPIs will be more relevant to you than others, but monitoring those mentioned in this article will allow you to improve your campaign performance and keep a watchful eye out for unusual activity.

-By breaking down your email marketing strategy and setting specific goals, you can easily identify which KPIs will help you to measure and optimize each element.
+By breaking down your email marketing strategy and setting specific goals, you can easily identify which KPIs will help you measure and optimize each element.
 Determine which goals are most important to you and focus on those until you’re ready to put more focus elsewhere.

 Which email marketing KPIs are most important to you and your business?
 Give us your input in the comments below!